Thursday, March 23, 2023

 That Monday I went to the office to get a head start on Tuesday’s duties.

-Advertising staff members, Jackie Carmichael and Cindy Spencer were there as was Karen.
+Advertising staff members, Julie Cassaday and Wendy Spence were there as was Carolyn.
 I could tell something was a miss but I wasn’t for sure what.

-Jackie told me that this was my chance.
-She indicated that if I could do a good job in Shannon’s absence, I might end up with her job.
+Julie told me that this was my chance.
+She indicated that if I could do a good job in Shana absence, I might end up with her job.

 I wasn’t sure what to think.
 The opportunity sounded good.
 The chance to earn more money would be welcomed, and I was confident I could do it.
 But it seemed cruel to plan someone’s demise while they were on vacation.